Optimal and Maximin Procedures for Multiple Testing Problems: Discussion and conclusion

 For FWER control, hierarchical procedures that base the decision for a hypothesis on the values of all test statistics have been advocated on an intuitive basis for the setting of non-sparse signals, but without the justification by an optimality theory \citep{Marcus76, Lehmacher91}. \cite{Lehmann05} developed an optimality theory for procedures restricted to be monotone (which exclude procedures suggested in \cite{Marcus76, Lehmacher91}).
 Under this requirement, optimal testing procedures can take simple forms like being limited to ``step-down'' rules \citep{Lehmann05}, and these can be derived relatively easily, with no need for complex methodology we develop here.
-However, the OMT regions we obtain for all problems we consider are not monotone.
+However, the OMT regions we obtain for all problems we consider are not monotone according to this very strict definition.
 The reward is significantly higher power than step-down procedures can supply for such problems (Table \ref{tab-power-FWER}).

 We may still ask what constitutes a ``reasonable'' test, and what happens when optimal tests do not comply with reasonableness expectations.
 This issue has been raised in other contexts in \cite{Perlman99}.
-A weaker form of monotonicity requires that if $\vec u \leq \vec v$, elementwise, then rejected hypotheses at $\vec v$ are a subset of rejected hypotheses in $\vec u$.
+The form of monotonicity that appears to be uniformly desired is what we term ``weak monotonicity'' in \S~\ref{sec:weakmon}, implying that smaller $p$-values cannot result in less rejections.
 Surprisingly, some of our derived optimal procedures do not comply with this seemingly sensible requirement, including FDR regions in Figure \ref{fig3FDR}, and more pronounced, maximin regions in Figure \ref{fig2minimax}.
-Requiring ``sensible'' behavior as additional constraints in our optimization may not be a solvable problem, and in our view is also not the correct approach.
-Rather, the resulting optimal solutions may represent relevant properties of the power criteria and constraints used.
-Hence, non-intuitive optimal solutions indicate interesting or problematic aspects of the problem formulation rather than of the solution.

-Our solutions were derived under the $\vec h$-exchangeability Assumption \ref{ass:exch}.
-We note that this assumption can be avoided and different alternatives allowed, if we preserve the symmetry requirement in Definition \ref{def:sym}.
-The resulting problem is still linear as in \S~\ref{Sec:main-res}, the results of Lemmas \ref{lem-int}, \ref{lem-opt} are preserved and similarly the main result in Theorem \ref{thm-main}.
-The major difference is that the problem has $2^K-1$ constraints rather than $K$.
-The implications of this on practical utility are a topic for future research.
-We note, however, that our maximin solution in \S~\ref{Sec:maximin} presents a better practical alternative for dealing with uncertainty and diversity in alternatives.
+To accommodate this requirement, we offer a formulation which adds it to the optimization problem, show that it can be solved, but at some cost, both in terms of computational complexity, and power.
+In the examples we tested , the power loss is minimal, but more research is required to understand whether it can be more substantial in other cases.